eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 you need to have `WRITE` permissions.

 There is one sole exception, which are [Claim Messages](#claim-messages).
-You do not need access rights for sending them.
+You do not need the access rights for sending them.

 ### API version 2